IBM/deploy-app-using-tekton-on-kubernetes/README.md

   Normal   Succeeded          0s                 pipeline-controller  All Tasks have completed executing
 ```

 If it fails, then it shows which task has been failed and also give you more details to check logs.
-To know more details about any resource like pipeline, task then use following command to get more details.
+To know more details about any resource like pipeline, task then use `kubectl describe` command to get more details.

 ```
   kubectl describe <resource> <resource-name>